Raza Longknife: Fictional character biography

 While imprisoned on Alisbar, Raza Longknife (his last name is an English translation of his true last name) met and formed the band of smugglers and space pirates known as the Starjammers; with Corsair, Hepzibah, and Ch'od, and associated himself with the group.
 He is a cyborg, being partly living flesh and partly machine.
 Because Raza speaks an archaic dialect of his native language, his words are translated into an equally archaic form of English, which can be both an annoyance and a source of amusement to his allies.
 Raza was married, though his wife is now deceased, and he has a son named Rion.
 "His initial grudge against the Shi'ar came about when their former emperor, D'Ken, slaughtered Raza's race of people, but Vulcan became the focus of Raza's rage after he murdered Raza's friend Corsair."

 With the Starjammers, he came to the aid of the X-Men against D'Ken's Imperial Guard.
 Much later, with the other Starjammers, he fought off an alien attack on the Starjammer vessel.
 He engaged in mock combat with Carol Danvers, after she joined with the Starjammers.
 With the Starjammers, he aided the New Mutants in combat against the Magus.
 Together with Danvers, then known as Binary, he sought the "map-rod" holding information on the location of the "Phalkon" power source; this power source turned out to be the Phoenix.
 Raza and the Starjammers were attacked by Deathbird's Shi'ar starships.
 With the Starjammers, he first met and fought Excalibur on Earth and aided a rebellion against Deathbird on a Shi'ar border world.
 Raza was later captured by the Warskrulls, and impersonated by one of them, but was ultimately freed by the X-Men.

 Alongside Hepzibah and Ch'od, Raza battled Wonder Man during the Kree/Shi'ar War, while escorting the Shi'ar nega-bomb to the Kree Empire.
 With Hepzibah, Raza accepted an assignment from a former Kree admiral to kill the Black Knight in hopes of being reunited with his son.
 With the Starjammers, Raza visited the Avengers and Binary on Earth, and Raza fought and seriously injured the Black Knight.
 Raza battled Hercules, but was defeated by the Vision.
 Raza confided in Binary, who reconciled him with the Avengers.
 He fell out with Hepzibah, but returned with the Starjammers to the Shi'ar Empire.

 Raza has suffered from the death of his loyal friend Corsair.
-He has also dealt with Hepzibah's stranding on Earth although several X-Men have remained with the Starjammers.
+He has also dealt with Hepzibah being stranded on Earth although several X-Men have remained with the Starjammers.

 In the "X-Men: Kingbreaker" miniseries, Raza was infected and became reluctant host to the alien symbiote known as ZZZXX.
 The symbiote-controlled Raza subsequently becomes a member of Emperor Vulcan's Imperial Guard.
 In the concluding events of the War of Kings, Raza was incapacitated by the Nova Corps and is presumed to be receiving expert medical attention to remove the symbiote.